ocupop/dart4web/src/_codelabs/ng2/1-skeleton.md

 <i class="fa fa-key key-header"> </i> <strong> Key information </strong>

-* All Dart files that use Angular APIs import `angular2.dart`.
+* Importing `core.dart` lets the app use `Component` and other common Angular types.

 * The `@Component` annotation defines `AppComponent` as an Angular component.